Launch Date Announced 🚀 The brand-new GoComics will be unveiled April 1! (No fooling). See more information here. Subscribers, check your

 The more I see Mrs. Horner the less I think of her as a liberated Elder and more as a nonagenarian version of Gwyneth Paltrow.

-reedkomicks Premium Member 3 days ago
+reedkomicks Premium Member about 1 month ago

 Luann says, “There’s worse things”Yeah, like her grammar.
 S/b “There are worse things”, or, “There’s a worst thing”.